 Visiting Assistant Professor, Modern Languages & Literatures

-I was raised in Sardinia, Italy, and pursued my bachelors degree in my home country before coming to America to obtain my M.A., and Ph.D. in 2015.
-I hold a Doctoral Degree in Comparative Literature from the Graduate Center, CUNY, with a specialization in Italian.
+I was raised in Sardinia, Italy, and pursued my bachelors degree in my home country before coming to United States to obtain my M.A. at Florida Atlantic University.
+In 2016, I earned a Ph.D in Comparative Literature from the Graduate Center, CUNY, with a specialization in Italian.
 I have taught Italian and Spanish language courses at beginner, intermediate, and advanced levels, as well as courses in medieval and early modern literature.

 B.A. in European Languages and Literature, Universita' di Sassari, Italy